wints/documentation/ingredients/sdk_setup/init_session.md

 {% if page.cordova %}

 Initialize the session and register your deep link router.
+You should call this when the ‘deviceready’ event fires and each time the ‘resume’ event fires.
 The callback here will contain the deeplink data associated with the link you clicked.

 {% highlight js %}
 branch.init("YOUR BRANCH KEY HERE", function(err, data) {